youyanggu/covid19_projections/about.md

 While we do not use testing data in our model, we sometimes use US testing data from [The COVID Tracking Project](https://covidtracking.com/) in our research and graphs.

 Every day, raw daily projections for all 50 US states and select international countries will be uploaded onto our [GitHub page](https://github.com/youyanggu/covid19_projections/tree/master/projections).
 We are projecting future deaths as reported by Johns Hopkins CSSE.
-For the US, this includes both **confirmed and probable deaths**.

 [Back to Top](#top)